lucafrance/lucafrance.github.io/_posts/2023-02-17-luca-decimal.md

 Such restriction prevents rabbit holes of folders difficult to navigate.
 The 10 > 10 > 100 structure is flexible, while forcing to think about the organization and matching it.

+I like that the numbering of the folders gives an indication of the position within the general structure: `xy` is the first level, `xy.ab` is the second level.

 I didn't try Johnny Decimal in teams yet, but I believe it is great for teams working on processes that change little over time.
+What Johnny Decimal didn't fit any more is for an individual like me that enjoys embracing anarchy once in a while.
+The Johnny Decimal structure I defined improved my previous anarchic system, but started struggling soon for three reasons.

+1. I regularly start new projects, which might often be experiments going nowhere but I want to do them anyway.
+Having to fit these projects in a structure which didn't conceive their existence was adding uneusful mental burden

+1. completed stuff stays on the way

+1. i realized afterwards that some stuff in the structure got more prominence than it deserves, or vice versa.